-- 1. Admission application with a \$50 non-refundable application fee.
-Application fees are completely refundable within 3 days of the original transaction. - 2.
-An acknowledgement that the applicant has reviewed the Statement of Faith as part of the application. - 3.
-One official transcript from all post-secondary institutions attended.
+1. Admission application with a \$50 application fee.
+Application fees are only refundable within 3 days of the original transaction.

+2. An acknowledgement that the applicant has reviewed the Statement of Faith as part of the application.

+3. One official transcript from all post-secondary institutions attended.
 Transcripts must be sent directly from the institution.
 In order to review your file, we must have an official transcript for every institution attended, even if any credits were transferred to another school.
-One official transcript must reflect a conferred, qualifying bachelor's degree. - 4.
-One official copy of the score report from the GRE Revised General Test or Miller Analogies Test (MAT).
+One official transcript must reflect a conferred, qualifying bachelor's degree.
+Any applicant with international transcripts must have their transcript evaluated through WES (World Education Services) for equivalency.

+4. One official copy of the score report from the GRE Revised General Test or Miller Analogies Test (MAT).
 Test scores are not required for admission to the School of Ministry.
 Scores are to be sent directly to Richmont.
 Richmont's school code for the GRE is 5599; school code for the MAT is 2671.